caporaso-lab/using-qiime2/book/references/parallel-configuration.md

 ### The run_dir parameter

 Another parameter to the config that we do not set but that you should definitely be aware of is `run_dir`.
-This indicates the directory that parsl will write logging info to and it defaults to `./runinfo`.
+This indicates the directory that Parsl will write logging info to and it defaults to `./runinfo`.
 This means that if you run a QIIME 2 pipleine in parallel without this parameter set a runinfo directory will be created inside the directory you ran the action in.

 ### Mapping {term}`Actions <action>` to executors

-An executor mapping can be added to your parsl configuration that defines which actions should run on which executors.
+An executor mapping can be added to your Parsl configuration that defines which actions should run on which executors.
 If an action is unmapped, it will run on the default executor.
 This can be specified as follows: